rbuchberger/objective_elements/README.md

 The problem, of course, is that building long, complex, varying blocks of text with string concatenation and interpolation is fragile, unreadable, and painful.
 You know this, but you're not going to write an entirely new class or pull in some big new dependency just for 10 lines of HTML.
-Instead, you just hammer through it and end up with code like this:
+Instead, you hammer through it and end up with code like this:

 ```ruby
 picture_tag = "<picture>\n"\